yiannisp1822/python-challenge-1/README.md

 ## Order Flow

 	• The system first displays the menu to the customer.
-• The customer can select a category and then pick an item from that category.
+	• The customer can select a category and pick an item from that category.
 	• Input validation ensures that only valid menu numbers and quantities are accepted.
 	• The customer’s selections are stored in the order_list, with each order item represented as a dictionary containing the Item name, Price, and Quantity.

 ## Example Interaction
 	Welcome to the variety food truck.
 	Which menu would you like to order from?

 		1: Snacks
 		2: Meals
 		3: Drinks
 		4: Dessert

 	Type menu number: 2
 	You selected Meals